awsdocs/aws-freertos-docs/doc_source/shadow-demo.md

 # AWS IoT Device Shadow Demo Application<a name="shadow-demo"></a>

-The device shadow example demonstrates how to programmatically update and respond to changes in a device shadow\.
+Amazon FreeRTOS includes a demo application that demonstrates how to programmatically update and respond to changes in an AWS IoT Device Shadow\.
+This demo application is defined in `AmazonFreeRTOS/demos/common/shadow/aws_shadow_lightbulb_on_off.c`\.
 The device in this scenario is a light bulb whose color can be set to red or green\.

-The device shadow example app is located in the `AmazonFreeRTOS/demos/common/shadow` directory\.
-This example creates three tasks:
+The demo application creates three tasks:
 + A main demo task that calls `prvShadowMainTask`\.
 + A device update task that calls `prvUpdateTask`\.
 + A number of shadow update tasks that call `prvShadowUpdateTasks`\.

-`prvShadowMainTask` initializes the device shadow client and initiates an MQTT connection to AWS IoT\.
-It then creates the device update task\.
+`prvShadowMainTask` initializes the Device Shadow client and initiates an MQTT connection to AWS IoT with the client credentials specified in `demos/common/include/aws_clientcredential.h`\.
+The information specified in `aws_clientcredential.h`, including your your device's AWS IoT thing name and the MQTT broker endpoint and port, must be correct for the application to successfully connect to the AWS cloud\.

+After the MQTT connection is established, the application creates the device update task\.
 Finally, it creates shadow update tasks and then terminates\.
 The `democonfigSHADOW_DEMO_NUM_TASKS` constant defined in `AmazonFreeRTOS/demos/common/shadow/aws_shadow_lightbulb_on_off.c` controls the number of shadow update tasks created\.

-`prvShadowUpdateTasks` generates an initial thing shadow document and updates the device shadow with the document\.
-It then goes into an infinite loop that periodically updates the thing shadow's desired state, requesting the light bulb change its color \(from red to green to red\)\.
+`prvShadowUpdateTasks` generates an initial thing shadow document and updates the shadow with the document\.
+It then goes into an infinite loop that periodically updates the thing shadow's desired state, requesting that the light bulb change its color \(from red to green to red\)\.

-`prvUpdateTask` responds to changes in the device shadow's desired state\.
-When the desired state changes, this task updates the reported state of the device shadow to reflect the new desired state\.
+`prvUpdateTask` responds to changes in the shadow's desired state\.
+When the desired state changes, this task updates the reported state of the shadow to reflect the new desired state\.

+Before you can run the Device Shadow demo, you must complete the getting started [First Steps](freertos-prereqs.md) to set up AWS IoT and Amazon FreeRTOS so your device can communicate with the AWS cloud\.

+After you set up AWS IoT and Amazon FreeRTOS, do the following:

 1. Add the following policy to your device certificate: